mikey-t/dotnet-react-sandbox/docs/DotnetReactSandbox.md

   - Functionality to enable/disable email verification functionality
   - Alternate non-email functionality for registration for those that don't want to set that up for a small hobby project
 - Docker config/plumbing to generate a deployable image
-- More docs on how to do various things:
-  - How to create a new controller
-  - Dependency injection notes
-  - How to use main and test DB locally to easily write data access related unit tests without destroying test data that you've generated while using your site locally.
-- Rip out custom account schema in favor of built-in .NET Identity (maybe)
-- Consolidate DB migrations into 2 (empty initial and one with everything else)